GarethKeys/Memory-Pairs-Game/README.md

 ### index.html
 - This is very much a welcome screen for the user.
 The aim here is to welcome the visitor and provide a very brief description of myself and what code was used to build the game.
 I detail the background of why the theme of fish was chosen and also the aim of the game.
 A final wish of good luck is to leave the visitor feeling positive before beginning the game.

-### easy.html
+### tutorial.html
-- This page is the starter level of the game and very much the reduced difficulty level.
+- This page is the starter level of the game and very much the reduced difficulty level to teach the functionality.
 I have reduced the number of cards to 4 in total to simplify the process of finding matches.
 This will suit the younger player and provide a "warmup" level for all gamers.
+I have added a very brief description of how to play the game.
 I have included the "Score" output at the bottom of the page to tally up how many clicks were made on cards before all matching pairs are found.
-This score is in red colour to make it stand out from the rest of the page.
+This score is in white colour to make it stand out from the rest of the page.
 I have also included a "restart" button in blue at the bottom of the page.
 The function of this button is to reload the page and hide all the cards again to begin the game once more.
 This button also resets the score to 0.
-The page has a title in black colour and underlined to remind the visitor of what the pictures of fish represent.
+The page has a title in white colour and underlined to remind the visitor of what the pictures of fish represent.
 I have included the following functionality to the page:
 - cards increase in size when hovered over before being selected.
 - if incorrect pairs are chosen then keyframes animation is introduced to vibrate the cards and alert of the mismatch.